 10. Any claim for costs arising under this Convention may be brought directly against the insurer or other person providing financial security for the registered owner's liability.
 In such a case the defendant may invoke the defences (other than the bankruptcy or winding up of the registered owner) that the registered owner would have been entitled to invoke, including limitation of liability under any applicable national or international regime.
-Furthermore, even if the registered owner is not entitled to limit liability, the defendant may limit liability to an amount equal to the amount of the insurance or other financial security required to be maintained in accordance with paragraph 1.
+Furthermore, even if the registered owner is not entitled to limit liability, the defendant may invoke the defence the maintained in accordance with paragraph 1.
 Moreover, the defendant may invoke the defence that the maritime casualty was caused by the wilful misconduct of the registered owner, but the defendant shall not invoke any other defence which the defendant might have been entitled to invoke in proceedings brought by the registered owner against the defendant.
 The defendant shall in any event have the right to require the registered owner to be joined in the proceedings.